Oliver Coates

-Oliver Coates (born in London in 1982) is a British cellist, film composer, music producer and electronic musician.
-He has released ten studio albums many of which have been released on RVNG Intl.
+Oliver Coates (born in 1982) is a British cellist, film composer, music producer, and electronic musician from London.
+He has been signed to RVNG Intl.

 Career

 Born in London in 1982, Oliver Coates took up the cello at the age of six.
-He went on to study at the Royal Academy of Music in London where he received the highest score ever awarded to a student.
+He went on to study at the Royal Academy of Music in London, where he received the highest score ever awarded to a student.

-After graduating there, he worked with Massive Attack, Goldie, Ben Frost, Micachu & the Shapes and the Icelandic postrock band Sigur Rós.
+After graduating there, he worked with Massive Attack, Goldie, Ben Frost, Micachu & the Shapes, and the Icelandic post-rock band Sigur Rós.
 In 2009, he worked as a cellist with the South African Mira Calix on a new recording of a song by Boards of Canada for a compilation on Warp Records.
-This was followed by collaboration with the guitarist Jonny Greenwood for the music to the Paul Thomas Anderson films There Will Be Blood and The Master.
-He worked with Mica Levi, on the music for the science fiction thriller Under the Skin by Jonathan Glazer and her 2017 album Remain Calm.
+This was followed by a collaboration with the guitarist Jonny Greenwood for the music to the Paul Thomas Anderson films There Will Be Blood and The Master.
+He worked with Mica Levi, on the music for the science fiction thriller Under the Skin by Jonathan Glazer.

 Coates also worked with the British rock band Radiohead for their studio album A Moon Shaped Pool, released in 2016.
-In the same year, he released the album Remain Calm and his solo album entitled "Upstepping" together with Levi.
-In 2018, Coates released his third solo album with "Shelley's On Zenn-la" (full-length).
+In the same year, he released Remain Calm, a collaborative album with Levi, and his solo album entitled Upstepping.
+In 2018, Coates released his third solo album Shelley's on Zenn-La.
+He also released Skins n Slime (2020).